jarih7/jarih7/README.md

 <pre>
 🎓 graduated with a bachelor's degree in web and software engineering at <a href="https://fit.cvut.cz/en">FIT CTU</a>
 👨🏻‍💻 Apple and all-around IT enthusiast
-📱 currently interested in web backend and native app development for iOS
+📱 currently interested in web full-stack and mobile development
 </pre>

 Mail me at [hampejsjaroslav@icloud.com](mailto:hampejsjaroslav@icloud.com)